-Study 2 found a trend to suggest that more visually attractive, colourful M&M’s were consumed more than visually plain brown M&M’s, but this reach significance reject H2bH2c.
+Study 2 found a trend to suggest that more visually attractive, colourful M&M’s were consumed more than visually plain brown M&M’s, but neither this nor the interaction reached significance, rejecting H2b and H2c.
 Previous studies outside of the proximity effect domain suggested that individuals would consume significantly more of a visually colourful snack than a visually plain snack, but this was not found (Deng & Srinivasan, 2013; Wadhera & Capaldi-Phillips, 2014).
-This may be explained by the limited manipulation of snack colour, as individuals perceived multi-coloured and monochrome brown M&M’s to offer similar levels of salienceWhen sensitivity analysis was conducted on only those who did consume in study 2, the visual salience effect was no longer significant.
+This may be explained by the limited manipulation of snack colour, as individuals perceived multi-coloured and monochrome brown M&M’s to offer similar levels of salience which deviated from pilot study outcomes.
+When sensitivity analysis was conducted on only those who did consume in study 2, the visual salience effect was no longer significant.
 While this non-significant outcome may be due to under-powering, it may suggest that perceived visual salience may have led to the initiation of consumption, but not significantly influence how much was consumed.
 The data of the present study are not able to determine a causal relationship, so future studies may wish to create a study which allows for a deeper exploration into the relationship between perceived salience and consumption.

-The results of each study not sensitive to the inclusion of outliers.
+The results of each study were not sensitive to the inclusion of outliers.
 When the sub-sample of only consumers were used for analysis in study 1, the proximity and effort effects remained significant, but visual salience was no longer significantly related to actual consumption.
-In the equivalent sample in study 2 (only consumers), no proximity effect was found, weaker correlation between consumption and visual salience rating .
-Taken together, the results suggest that salience may act as a mechanism which initiates consumption, has a lesser role on the amount consumed.
+In the equivalent sample in study 2 (only consumers), no proximity effect was found, and a weaker correlation between consumption and visual salience rating observed.
+Taken together, these results suggest that salience may act as a mechanism which initiates consumption, but has a lesser role on the amount consumed.
 Further exploration into this area is required, as the present studies cannot fully explain the role of salience within the proximity effect.

 Perceived Effort and Visual Salience

-The visual salience measure used in both studies was found to have strong internal consistency across both studiesWithin the findings of study 1, wrapped brownies were rated than non-wrapped brownies.
-A plausible explanation of this could be that the scent of the brownies may have been blocked by the thin plastic wrap, causing individuals to perceive the brownie as less ‘nice’ or appetising compared to those who were able to smell the brownies. influence , the M&M’s would have smelt similar regardless of what colour their sugar-shell was, potentially leading to similar results on the visual salience scale.
+The visual salience measure used in both studies was found to have strong internal consistency across both studies.
+Within the findings of study 1, wrapped brownies were rated as less visually salient than non-wrapped brownies.
+A plausible explanation of this could be that the scent of the brownies may have been blocked by the thin plastic wrap, causing individuals to perceive the brownie as less ‘nice’ or appetising compared to those who were able to smell the brownies.
+In study 2, snacks were rated as similarly visually salient, despite physical colour differences.
+As such, the measure may not discern between snacks of different visual appearance, or may be influenced by non-visual aspects of the snack, such as smell.
+In contrast to study 1, the M&M’s in study 2 would have smelt similar regardless of what colour their sugar-shell was, potentially leading to similar results on the visual salience scale.
 Therefore, the current visual salience measure may be a more generalised measure of salience, such as the wording of the measures being more closely related incentive salience, such as items referring to how “nice” or “irresistible” the snack is (Berridge & Robinson, 2017).